waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VI.
 Active Investigations

-- **Rocket Hideout B2F Spinner Physics**
-    - **Status:** All known spinner data for this floor has been collected and successfully implemented into the `spinner_maze_solver` tool.
+- **Rocket Hideout B2F Spinner Physics:** All known spinner data for this floor has been collected and successfully implemented into the `spinner_maze_solver` tool.
 The tool is now the source of truth for this information.

 # VII.
 Fossil Quest - Hypotheses Log